jpschewe/fll-sw/scoring/docs/subjective-instructions.md

 The Java application can be used on a desktop or laptop.
 The judges names need to be entered before using the Java application to enter subjective scores.

-  1. Download the subjective datafile from the server
+  1. Download the subjective datafile from the server.
-    * This is a link on the admin page
+    * This is a link on the admin index
   1. Start the subjective app
     * This is included in the install or can be downloaded from the main page
     * This can be launched from the main launcher application